panpan2/panpan2.github.io/_posts/2021-04-20-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 Additionally, to compare with the generated molecules we use the following chemically-aware metrics:

 - Tanimoto similarity coefficient $\href{#1}{[1]}$: Chemical property similarity measure, uses Morgan fingerprints
-- FCD $\href{#2}{[2]}$: Measures how close $2$ molecular distributions are, using pertained latent representations of molecules
+- FCD $\href{#2}{[2]} \href{#28}{[28]}$: Measures how close $2$ molecular distributions are, using pertained latent representations of molecules

 # Prior work

 We do a quick review of prior work that learns a latent space for molecules for generation, optimization and property prediction.
-In generation they model the distribution of the latent space, in optimization they optimize on the latent space w.r.t. some property and in property prediction they use the latent space as pertained embeddings.
+In generation they model the distribution of the latent space, in optimization they optimize on the latent space w.r.t. some property and in property prediction they use the latent space to get pertained embeddings.

 ## String representations of moleculels (SMILES, SELFIES)